Haworthia cuspidata Haw.

 Star Window Plant

 The authenticity and origin of this succulent are debated by botanists.
-Lately was synonymized with Haworthia cymbiformis var. cymbiformis, but some botanists argue that it is an old hybrid between Haworthia cymbiformis and Haworthia retusa.
+Lately was synonymized with Haworthia cymbiformis var. cymbiformis, but some botanists argue that it is an old hybrid resulting from the cross between Haworthia cymbiformis and Haworthia retusa.

-Haworthia cuspidata, also known as Haworthia x cuspidata, is a small succulent that forms rosettes of bright green leaves marked with darker green translucent areas near the apex.
-The individual rosettes grow up to 4 inches (10 cm) in diameter and offset freely to form a dense clump.
-Leaves are fleshy, thick, and pointed at the tips.
-They are shorter and thicker than those of Haworthia cymbiformis.
-Flowers are white with brownish-green veins and appear in summer on a slender, up to 8 inches (20 cm) tall inflorescence.
+Haworthia cuspidata is a small succulent that forms rosettes of bright green leaves marked with darker green translucent areas near the apex.
+The rosettes grow up to 4 inches (10 cm) in diameter and offset freely to form a dense clump.
+Leaves are thick, fleshy, and pointed at the tips.
+They are shorter and thicker than those of H. cymbiformis var. cymbiformis.
+Flowers are white with brownish-green veins and appear on a slender, up to 8 inches (20 cm) tall inflorescence in summer.

 How to Grow and Care for Haworthia cuspidata